Official-MoonDao/documentation/projects/lunar-comms/Primer on Lunar Communications.md

 Even with a network to use, the technology needed to interface with it is still relatively expensive and/or nascent.[^9][^14][^15][^16] Looking at the landscape of low Earth-orbit (LEO) satellite missions before and after the introduction of the CubeSat standard, it is clear that the barrier to entry for space missions is, well, the barrier itself!
 An accessible platform for conducting missions in space―such as open reference designs, commodity components, and standardized interfaces―can bootstrap an entire thriving industry that would be otherwise infeasible for all but the largest institutions.[^17][^18]

-The number of missions that plan to operate on and around the Moon is large and growing every day [[19]](https://www.zotero.org/google-docs/?a5trWS).
+The number of missions that plan to operate on and around the Moon is large and growing every day [^19].
 It is clear that more communications infrastructure is needed in order to sustain a diverse, multi-national ecosystem of public and private/commercial lunar activities.

 # Governance & policy is unproven and untested

 The whole business of lunar communications infrastructure is still not really figured out (pun intended).
-While there has been discussion about the implications of different paradigms of shared infrastructure ([[10], [20]–[23]](https://www.zotero.org/google-docs/?JF29bZ)), many of the governance and economic gray areas remain nebulous.
+While there has been discussion about the implications of different paradigms of shared infrastructure,[^10][^20][^21][^22][^23] many of the governance and economic gray areas remain nebulous.
 For example, here is a non-exhaustive list of open questions:

 - Communications links are literally a life-and-death resource for spacecraft and crewed missions alike.
 What if a spacecraft/astronaut dies because a network operator did not allow them to send/receive data over a link that was available?
 - Is the network operator at fault?
 Is this fair play?